Meera Bhardwaj:

 With human-wildlife conflict rising acutely in Karnataka, the death of big carnivores, mega-herbivores and of course, humans have been rising year after year.
 If tigers, leopards have been caught up in snares, hunted and also poisoned, elephants too have borne the brunt of human anger – being caught in illegal electric fencing around farm fields.

-Between October 2025 and April 10, 2026, 15 tigers have either been electrocuted, hacked to pieces or poisoned in revenge killings or caught in snares installed in fringes of forest.
+Between October 2025 and April 10, 2026, 15 tigers have either been electrocuted, hacked to pieces or poisoned in revenge killings or caught in snares installed on the fringes of forest.

-Added to this, precious 19 human lives – most of them women – have died in human-wildlife conflict zones in Chamarajanagar, Kodagu, Shivamogga and other districts of Karnataka.
+Added to this, precious 19 human lives – most of them women and a student – have died in human-wildlife conflict zones in Chamarajanagar, Kodagu, Shivamogga and other districts of Karnataka.

 FEMALE LEOPARD GUNNED DOWN